 Mixing alcohol and muscles relaxants is a dangerous combination which can produce extreme sedation, decreased cognitive abilities, impaired motor functioning, accidental death, and addiction.
-Should a person be addicted to one or both of these drugs, a comprehensive treatment program should be sought to alleviate these risks.
+Should a person be addicted to one or both of these drugs, a comprehensive treatment program for alcoholism should be sought to alleviate these risks.

 A person faces an increased risk of overdose, respiratory depression, fall and injuries, motor vehicle accidents, and seizure when combining alcohol and muscle relaxants (more technically referred to as muscle relaxants).

 Muscle relaxants are prescription medications used to relax muscles, providing relief from sprains, strains, or other injuries to the muscles.
 Muscle relaxants produce their effect by depressing the CNS, producing sedation and a relaxing of the skeletal muscles.

 When used for these purposes, muscle relaxants alleviate pain, reduce muscle spasms, aid a person in having greater mobility, and, as an additional benefit for some, provide relief from insomnia caused by these ailments.

 Muscle relaxants are not typically recommended as a first-line defense for certain concerns, such as low-back pain, due to their potential for misuse and because of their side effects.
 These medications are generally prescribed for short-term use to to their potential for misuse, abuse, and dependence.

 One of the most frequently abused skeletal muscle relaxants is called Soma, however, others may also be abused, including cyclobenzaprine (Amrix), dantrolene (Dantrium), methocarbamol (Robaxin), metaxalone (Skelaxin), and tizanidine (Zanaflex).

 The side effects of muscle relaxants will vary somewhat drug to drug, and person to person, but in general they include: